Massage Therapy, Naturopathy

 6.AQTN members must seek to establish a relationship of trust with their clients, by embodying the AQTN philosophy.

-8.False representation of a therapist.s level of competence or education is prohibited.
+8.False representation of a therapist's level of competence or education is prohibited.

-9.AQTN members must have their interests subordinated to those of client, insofar of any specific promotion or treatment.
+9.AQTN members must have their interests subordinated to those of the client, insofar of any specific promotion or treatment.

 CODE OF ETHICS APPLIED TO THE CONTEXT OF A THERAPEUTIC TREATMENT

-1.Non-sexual based massage only . this also applies to all other therapeutic approaches.
+1.Non-sexual based massage only; this also applies to all other therapeutic approaches.

 2.Romantic relationships between a client and his or her therapist are not permitted, as it constitutes a violation of article 7 of the procedural section of the code of ethics.

 3.Self-discipline and professionalism are to be exhibited at all times.
 AQTN understands that most therapies take place between two people behind closed doors.
-AQTN expects that the philosophy of practice be reflected in the therapist.s dealings with their clients at all times.
+AQTN expects that the philosophy of practice be reflected in the therapist's dealings with their clients at all times.

 PROCEDURAL